googleforgames/agones/install/README.md

 Flag explanations:

-* cluster-version: Agones requires Kubernetes version 1.9+.
-Once the default version reaches 1.9, this will no longer be necessary.
+* cluster-version: Agones requires Kubernetes version 1.11+.
 * no-enable-legacy-authorization: This enables RBAC, the authorization scheme used by Agones to control access to resources.
 * tags: Defines the tags that will be attached to new nodes in the cluster.
 This is to grant access through ports via the firewall created in the next step.
 * enable-basic-auth/password: Sets the master auth scheme for interacting with the cluster.